 - Don't expect overnight changes.
 Even if you start doing everything right today, don't be discouraged with seeming lack of progress tomorrow.

-It may take a month or even two to three months to notice changes.
-Plus, it's quite possible that others will notice your increasingly youthful-looking face before you do.
+It may take time to notice changes.
+Plus, it's quite possible that others will notice your increasingly beautiful-looking face before you do.